 - Lower each of the jars onto an elevated rack in the canner.
 The jars must be completely covered with water, and must have at least an inch of water over the top of the jar.
 Add more boiling water to canner, if necessary, to make sure.

-- When done, wait for a minute, carefully remove canner lid (lift lid away from you because of steam); carefully lift each jar out of water (with canning tongs), and place on dish towel on the counter to cool (do not put jars directly on counter cause you don't want temperature differences to possibly crack jars).
+Cover the canner; bring to a gentle boil.
+Once the water is boiling, process the jars for 10 minutes.
+When done, wait for a minute, carefully remove canner lid (lift lid away from you because of steam); carefully lift each jar out of water (with canning tongs), and place on dish towel on the counter to cool (do not put jars directly on counter cause you don't want temperature differences to possibly crack jars).
 You should hear "ping" sound as the jars seal properly.

 After the jars cool for 24 hours, you can check to see they sealed properly by pressing the middle of the lid.
 The jar should NOT spring back when touched.
 If it does spring back, then you will need to refrigerate that particular jar.
 Let the sealed jars stand at room temp for 24 hours, then store unopened in a cool, dark place for up to 1 year.